Patternslib/Patterns/docs/api/parser.rst

 ===============

 Many patterns can be configured to change their behaviour.
-This is done by passing arguments to the parser in data-* attributes or when using an internal javascript API.
+This is done by passing arguments to the parser in data-pat-* attributes or when using an internal javascript API.
 All processing of arguments is done by the argument parser.
 Using the parser is easy:

 .. code-block:: javascript
    :linenos:

-   var parser = new ArgumentParser();
+   var parser = new ArgumentParser("tooltip");
    parser.add_argument("delay", 150);
    parser.add_argument("loop", false);
    parser.add_argument("next-label", "Next");

-   $("[data-tooltip]").each(function() {
+   $("[data-pat-tooltip]").each(function() {
-       var options = parser.parse(this.dataset.tooltip);
+       var options = parser.parse($(this));
        ...
    });

-Lines 1-4 show how to create a new argument parser instance and tell it about the options we want to handle and provide some default values.
-The code then finds all elements in the document with a data-tooltip attribute and uses the argument parser to parse the value.
+Lines 1-4 show how to create a new argument parser instance for our pattern, tell it about the options we want to handle and provide some default values.
+The code then finds all elements in the document with a ``data-pat-tooltip`` attribute and uses the argument parser to parse the value.

+The parser combines values from multiple sources.
+In order of priority they are:

+1. options passed in to the parse() call
+2. options for the ``data-pat-<name>`` attribute of the parsed element
+3. options for the ``data-pat-<name>`` attribute of all parent elements
+4. default values provided in the add_argument() call

 Parser API
 -----------

-.. js:class:: ArgumentParser()
+.. js:class:: ArgumentParser(name)

+   :param string name: name of the pattern

    Create a new argument parser instance.
+The pattern name is used to find the right attribute to parse for elements.

 .. js:function:: ArgumentParser.add_argument(name[, default])